eduong100/Memories-MERN-Social-Media/README.md

 Our server is an Express application that listens on a certain URL and accepts and sends data to/from the front-end in JSON formats.

-Our express app listens on port localhost:5000 for local development and on this <a>Heroku URL</a> during production.
+Our express app listens on port localhost:5000 for local development and on this <a href=https://mernsocialmedia-ethanduong.herokuapp.com/>Heroku URL</a> during production.
 Express creates a REST API for the front-end to use on these previously mentioned URLs.
 Our front-end can access the API using the following server endpoints.
 As mentioned previously, data is sent and received as JSON.

 ![SERVER_ENDPOINTS](./readme_resources/server_routes.PNG)